 A high level explanatory video is available here:

-CAREMORE is not just a casual acronym, it is a logical structure that formalises a way of collating information to create a transparent and detailed description of service and how that service is to be delivered and monitored.
+CAREMORE is not just a casual acronym, it is a logical structure that formalises a way of managing the knowledge required to create a transparent and detailed description of service and how that service is to be delivered and monitored.
 The first stage produces a Baseline Evaluation that informs a shadow framework.
 The second stage produces a Framework Agreement that provides local teams with a practical structure for the third stage, embedding the discipline of CAREMORE into the ongoing and sustainable management and improvement of a service.

 Stage 1: Conduct Baseline Evaluation